honzaflash/ba-thesis/README.md

     Currently only part of the world structure is defined, keyboard input is not yet implemented, rendering is WIP but portion of the game logic and architecture is done.

+    it now renderes the ship rotating, moving across the space and 100 asteroids rendered as dots flying around colliding with the ship